Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 Critics of the Trump administration accused it of bungling the launch of the airport medical screenings.

-Sen. Dick Durbin (D-Ill.) tweeted before midnight Saturday that he has heard of backups as long as eight hours at O'Hare.
+Sen. Dick Durbin (D-Ill.) tweeted before midnight Saturday that he has heard of backups as lfong as eight hours at O'Hare.

 "In contact with @GovPritzker about arriving passenger delays at @fly2ohare of up to eight hours waiting for luggage, immigration, customs, & possible medical screening.
 Appears source of delays all federal and Admin was unprepared after Presidential ban on travel from Europe," Durbin said.